alekswael/image_classification_benchmarks/README.md

 The `lr_classifier.py` script uses multinomial logistic regression to classify the images, whereas the `nn_classifier.py` script uses a multi-layer Perceptron classifier, both models implemented with [scikit-learn](https://scikit-learn.org/stable/) for Python.

 ### Pipeline
-The pipeline structure (identical for both scripts) is as follows:
+The Python scripts are structured as follows:
 1. Import data
 2. Preprocess data
 3. Load the model